world-maplogo-only

 When is Sixth Street Specialty Lending dividend paid?

-Sixth Street Specialty Lending pays dividends on a monthly basis.
+Sixth Street Specialty Lending pays dividends on a quarterly basis.
 The specific dates may vary each year but are generally around February, March, May, June, August, September, November, and December.
 However, please note that the exact timing and amount can vary, and companies may also decide to change their dividend policy based on their financial health and other considerations.

 What dividend does Sixth Street Specialty Lending pay?